Women are not the problem

-What follows here are snippets from our conversation with Michelle - edited for length and clarity - make sure you listen to the entire conversation for the great insight!
-To know more about the work of Michelle and her book, THE FIX, please visit her website here.
+What follows here are snippets from our conversation with Michelle - edited for length and clarity - make sure you listen to the entire conversation for great insight!

 Michelle King: First of all, thank you for having me on the podcast.
 How I came to writing the book was, I am a researcher and spent 13 years at university; I am on degree number 5.
 I just can't seem to leave and I do lover research.
 So I have been researching women in organisations probably for the last 5 years or so.
 And, I was keen to understand what women needed to do more or less off to advance at work.
 I noticed through my work as a Human Resource practitioner that women did not seem to advance at the same rate as men, and when I first started reading about this topic it was probably when books like Lean In, the book, got quite popular.